caiks/Alignment/README.md

 The `Alignment` module requires the [Haskell platform](https://www.haskell.org/downloads#platform) to be installed.
 The project is managed using [stack](https://docs.haskellstack.org/en/stable/).

-Then download the zip file or use git to get the repository.
+Download the zip file or use git to get the repository.
 For example, in Ubuntu -
 ```
 cd
 git clone https://github.com/caiks/Alignment.git